 A two player interactive game that I made using Angular.
 I was given 4 days to create a small project on Angular.
 I decided to create a simple two player game of Tic Tac Toe.
 I aimed to keep a simple design that seemed intuitive and familiar.
 A lot of my coworkers love dark mode options on the things they use so I decided to add a toggle button that

-I am currently working on a full stack web application with a team of 7 developers.
-We are using the MERN (MongoDB, Express, React, and Node) stack.
-This is my first project working with a larger group of people and it has been such a great learning experience.
+I developed a full stack web application with a team of 6 software engineers.
+We used the MERN (MongoDB, Express, React, and Node) stack.
+This was my first project working with a larger group of people and it has been such a great learning experience.
 I am the proud product owner for our application, Aura.
-Our mission with Aura is to provide our users with businesses and
+Our mission with Aura is to provide our users with businesses and locations to visit

 I created a Pokemon Team Builder application by utilizing the PokeAPI.
 This application was built with React and hosted on Netlify.
 The user can search for a Pokemon by name and the Pokemon will display in the Pokedex with its stats displayed.
 A user can then add the Pokemon to their team.
 Once a user adds a Pokemon to the team, that Pokemon is stored in a Google Firebase database.